-You will want to shuck corn close to the time that you plant to cook the corn to keep it fresh, so buying shucked corn in the store doesn’t do it for me.
+I like to shuck corn close to the time that I plan to cook it, so that the ears keep fresher, so buying shucked corn in the store doesn’t do it for me.

-Once this is done, the whole outer husk and silk are removed in one easy step.
+Once the cooking is done, the whole outer husk and silk are removed in one easy step.

 For years, I would tediously shuck the corn and try to peel away all the silk before I cooked it.
 I would get most of it, but was sure to leave a few of the silk strands.